10 Expert Tips for Painting Over Varnished Wood

 Damaged wood will need repairs before you proceed, as painting over defects will only worsen them over time.

 Repairing chips, filling cracks, and treating stains ensures a solid foundation for your paint.
+Also, learn how to stain plywood.

 Why This Matters: